Virtual Currencies, NFTs, and Income Taxes

 NFTs and Taxes

-NFTs are in a complicated place as their popularity has only recently grown.
-The IRS has started to provided official guidance on the taxation of NFT sales or exchanges in stating that they are treated as collectibles.
-When it comes to income taxes, you may pay taxes on gains or profit from the sale of a collectible.
-This is similar to buying a baseball card, pieces of art, antique cars, or other items that hold or increase value over the year.
+The IRS guidance on the taxation of NFT sales or exchanges states that they are treated as collectibles digital assets like virtual currencies.
+When it comes to income taxes, you may pay taxes on gains or profit from the sale of your asset.
+This is similar to collectibles like buying baseball cards, pieces of art, antique cars, or other items that hold or increase value over the year.
 When the sale occurs years later, you may sell the item for more than you paid for it, resulting in a capital gain.
-This is the same concept as buying an NFT and later selling it for a profit.

 Since NFTs are often purchased with cryptos, they are taxed similarly.
 This is because they can be used in exchanging cryptocurrency.
 Most exchanges of NFTs include selling the NFT for a cryptocurrency, buying an NFT with a cryptocurrency, and trading an NFT for a different NFT.
 Consider the following when creating, buying, selling, or trading a non-fungible token: